 It’s a shame that the Americano coffee isn’t as popular as it once was, it’s not an inferior coffee, in fact, this coffee drink is quite versatile.
 It’s also worth mentioning that baristas love it when you order an Americano coffee – why?
 Because it’s one of the easiest beverages to make on the entire menu.

 It’s basically just a watered-down espresso, but don’t let its simplicity fool you.
-The Americano deserves to be respected just like any other coffee on the menu (maybe not the unicorn frappuccino, but you get my point).
+The Americano deserves just as much respect as any other coffee on the menu (maybe not the unicorn frappuccino, but you get my point).
 Pull one or two shots of espresso into a regular coffee cup and add hot water – congratulations you’ve just made an Americano.

 The History of The Americano